 15. Let them rest

 Growing is hard work.
 While it’s tempting to pack children’s days full of highly engaging activities, they also need time to rest.
-The average toddler needs 12-14 hours of sleep for day and the average preschooler needs 10-12 hours of sleep a day.
+The average toddler needs 12-14 hours of sleep each day and the average preschooler needs 10-12 hours of sleep a day.
 While you might not be successful at putting them down for a nap in the middle of the day, you can enjoy some quiet rest time throughout the day.
 Play some soft music or listen to a story.
 This will allow children to recharge and be ready to learn even more when rest time is over.

 Try HelpTeaching out today for free.